muhfajar/blog/content/post/2022/06/cloudflare-r2-the-new-s3-alternative.md

 | [Amazon S3 (Jakarta)](https://aws.amazon.com/s3/pricing/ "Amazon S3") | $0.025 / GB = $6.25 per month | Free for 5 GB / month | It has a complex pricing schema |
 | [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces "DigitalOcean Spaces") | $5 per month | Flat pricing, montly price include 1TB outbound transfer | Usage less than 250GB could be more pricy |

-For the complete list of S3 API compatibility, please take a look [at this page](https://developers.cloudflare.com/r2/platform/s3-compatibility/api/ "S3 API compatibility").
+If you have a plan to migrate your service to R2, please consider not all S3 APIs are currently supported by R2, for the complete list of S3 API compatibility, please take a look [at this page](https://developers.cloudflare.com/r2/platform/s3-compatibility/api/ "S3 API compatibility").